openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

     reserved: 0,1
     # New addition
     workloads:
-      - Infrastructure
+      - Management
 ```

 To support upgrades and maintain better signaling for the cluster, the
 Performance Profile Controller will also inspect the Nodes to update a global
 identifier at start up.
 We will only update the identifier to `AllNodes` if we
 are running in Single Node and our Node has the capacity resource
-(`management.workload.openshift.io/cores`) for our 4.11 -> 4.12 upgrades.
+(`management.workload.openshift.io/cores`) for our 4.12 -> 4.13 upgrades.
 This
-should not be needed after 4.12 for all clusters.
+should not be needed after 4.13 for all clusters.
 This should have no baring on
-4.11 HA/3NC clusters as this feature will not be back ported.
+4.12 HA/3NC clusters as this feature will not be back ported.

 ### Workflow Description